KC7-Foundation/kc7_data/Scholomance/deathcon-scholomance.io.md

 #### Getting Set Up in Azure Data Explorer (ADX)

-ADX is the primary tool used in the Scholomance Hidden Enclave - DC2 SOC for data exploration and analysis.
+ADX is the primary tool used in the DC2 SOC for data exploration and analysis.
 The great thing about ADX is that it is used by cyber analysts at many of the smallest and largest organizations in the world.

 Let’s get you logged in and started with ADX: